mrto1/iota-wiki/README.md

 - [Node.js 16.10 or above](https://nodejs.org/en/download/).
 - [Modern Yarn](https://yarnpkg.com/getting-started/install) enabled by running `corepack enable`.

+Note if you've installed NodeJs via brew, you might need to execute `brew link --overwrite corepack` in order to correctly enable it.

 ### Preview Locally

 Because the Wiki is a large project composed of several Docusaurus builds and external documentation, a full build takes a while.
 To speed up development, we provide environment variables to select different configurations, and some convenience scripts with environment variables pre-configured.